-CITY OF BRANDENBURG, KENTUCKY STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - GOVERNMENTAL FUNDS-CONTINUED FOR THE YEAR ENDED JUNE 30, 2022
+CITY OF BRANDENBURG, KENTUCKY STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - GOVERNMENTAL FUNDS-CONTINUED FOR THE YEAR ENDED JUNE 30, 2023

-Net Changes in Fund Balances - Total Governmental Funds \$ 235,566 Amounts reported for government activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net Changes in Fund Balances - Total Governmental Funds \$ (49,015)Amounts reported for government activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlay of \$115,028 exceeds depreciaton expense of \$114,357 in the current period.
-671 Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore, are not reported as expenditures in governmental funds.
-Change in pension liability and OPEB liability of governmental activities (181,711) Change in Net Position of Governmental Activities 54,526
+This is the amount by which capital outlay of \$1,041,868 exceeds depreciation expense of \$129,559 in the current period.
+912,309 Note proceeds provide current financial resources in the governmental funds, but issuing debt increases long-term debt in the Statement of Net Position.
+Repayment of principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
+This is the amount by which proceeds is more than repayments.
+(158, 328)Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore, are not reported as expenditures in governmental funds.
+Change in pension liability and OPEB liability of governmental activities 542,048 Change in Net Position of Governmental Activities

-CITY OF BRANDENBURG, KENTUCKY STATEMENT OF NET POSITION - PROPRIETARY FUNDS JUNE 30, 2022
+CITY OF BRANDENBURG, KENTUCKY STATEMENT OF NET POSITION - PROPRIETARY FUNDS JUNE 30, 2023